Gokruzk/Gokruzk/README.md

 Software Engineer with over one year of hands-on experience building scalable solutions.
 I'm passionate about applying engineering best practices to every project and continuously expanding my technical skillset.
 I thrive in collaborative environments, adapt quickly to new technologies, and enjoy sharing knowledge with my team.

-- 🔭 Currently working on backend development with Python and Java
+- 🔭 Currently working on backend development
 - 🌱 Always learning and exploring new technologies
 - 💡 Strong believer in clean code and software craftsmanship
 - 🤝 Open to collaborating on interesting projects